Animated, waving, US Flag

 (Click pic for large version)

 On the lower left is the P166 PC that is connected to the C= serial port.
 In this pic, it is running the DOS-based 64HDD software.
-(You can click the link to visit their WEBsite.)
+You can click the link to visit their WEBsite, which IS STILL UP as of 6/19/2016! :)

 SIDE THOUGHT: